 This School Safeguarding Statement applies to all adults, including volunteers, working in or on behalf of the school and is an over arching document which demonstrates how everyone working in or for our school service, shares an objective to help keep children safe from harm and abuse.
-This policy is addition to our Child Protection Policy, which is attached bellow and subject to annual review.
+This policy is addition to our Child Protection Policy, which is attached below (please scroll down) and subject to annual review.

 - to ensure that children within our school feel safe at all times

 - to ensure that all stakeholders are safe and feel that they are able to put the welfare of the children first without concern that there will be any negative consequences attached to their actions

 - to ensure that all adults who have contact with children in school have been properly vetted and cleared as suitable to work and support children in our care/charge

 - to ensure that all adults who have contact with children in school have been trained to undertake their safeguarding responsibilities effectively.

 Settle CE Primary School is committed to safeguarding and promoting the welfare of all its pupils.
 We recognise that some children may be especially vulnerable to abuse and that children who are abused or neglected may find it difficult to develop a sense of worth and to view the world in a positive way.
 Whilst at school their behaviour may be challenging and we recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all our pupils and recognise that each pupil’s welfare is of paramount importance.

 PROVIDING A SAFE AND SUPPORTIVE ENVIRONMENT